The du Cille Fellowship

 - Links to your website, to published projects or to a listing of books or shows produced may be included.

-- Applicants warrant that the photographs and other material submitted to The du Cille Fellowship are their own work.
+- Applicants warrant that the photographs and other material submitted to The du Cille Fellowship are their own work and abide by NPPA’s ethics standards..

 Judging and interviews: A panel of judges appointed by NPPF will review entries and interview finalists.

-The recipient 2020 du Cille Fellowship will be announced in January 2021.
+- The 2022 du Cille Fellowship recipient will be announced in August.